 A March 2012 ruling by the New York State Department of Taxation and Finance narrowed the exemption of botox and dermal filler products from the sales tax; this exemption now applies only to instances where these products are being used for clearly medical rather than cosmetic purposes.
 However, there is still a broad range of cosmetic surgical and nonsurgical procedures that remain exempt from city and state sales taxes.
-IBO estimates that over \$750 million will be spent on currently exempt cosmetic procedures in New York City in 2012.
-Assuming some impact of taxation on baseline expenditures, extending the sales tax to cover all cosmetic procedures would generate about \$30 million for New York City in fiscal year 2013.
+IBO estimates that at least \$300 million will be spent on currently exempt cosmetic procedures in New York City in 2013.
+Assuming some impact of taxation on baseline expenditures, extending the sales tax to cover all cosmetic procedures would generate an average of about \$13 million per year for New York City from 2014 through 2017.

-PROPONENTS MIGHT ARGUE that all of the reasons for taxing cosmetic articles and (now) selected cosmetic compounds and applications under New York tax law apply as well to cosmetic surgery and related procedures.
-While medical training and certification is required to perform all of the surgical and most of the nonsurgical procedures, the procedures themselves have primarily aesthetic rather than medical rationales-a distinction noted in the American Medical Association's recommendations as to what to exclude from and include in standard health benefits packages.
+PROPONENTS MIGHT ARGUE that all of the reasons for taxing cosmetic articles, such as facial creams or lip balms, and (now) selected cosmetic compounds and applications, apply as well to cosmetic surgery and related procedures.
+While medical training and certification are required to perform all of the surgical and most of the nonsurgical procedures, the procedures themselves have primarily aesthetic rather than medical rationales-a distinction noted in the American Medical Association's recommendations as to what to exclude from and include in standard health benefits packages.
 For tax purposes, there is thus no reason to treat cosmetic enhancements differently than cosmetic products: the exemption should apply only to cases where medical conditions or abnormalities are being treated.
-Note that insofar as there is an economic return to physical attractiveness, cosmetic procedures may increasingly reallocate income to those who can spend the most on enhancements.
+Insofar as there is an economic return to physical attractiveness, cosmetic procedures may increasingly reallocate income to those who can spend the most on enhancements.